-Unfortunately, case law in Maryland has not defined “good cause,” and this issue has been addressed only once by the Maryland Court of Appeals.
+Unfortunately, case law in Maryland has not defined “good cause,” and this issue has been addressed only once by the Supreme Court of Maryland (formerly the Court of Appeals).
 In selecting the best qualified guardian, the best interests of the alleged disabled person is always the court’s overriding concern.
 The court is not concerned with “who got the bigger bike when they were young,” as is all too often the driving factor in contested guardianship matters, and will not litigate playground battles that occurred between the interested persons during their childhood.

 Rather, in determining whether good cause exists to appoint an interested person with equal or less priority as guardian of the person, the court may consider the following factors:

 - nature of and length of relationship between the interested person and the alleged disabled person;

 - frequency of contact between the interested person and the alleged disabled person;

 - why the interested person wants to be guardian;

 - what is the interested person’s plan for the alleged disabled person if he is appointed guardian;

 - how close does the interested person live to the alleged disabled person and how often will the interested person be able to visit the alleged disabled person;

 - whether the interested person is reasonably available to make decisions for the alleged disabled person;

 - whether the interested person is in good health and able to take on the duties of a guardian;